NickDudu/Kafka-Connect-PoC/README.md

 alter table test_db.person add column address varchar(155) not null;
 insert into test_db.person values ('foo1',18, 'abc', 'xyz');
 ```
-### Glue Spark consumer
+### Glue Spark consumer is still in testing

-example of pyspark in Glue to consume the topic
+Example of pyspark in Glue to consume the topic
 ```python
 import sys
 from awsglue.transforms import *